-The diseases can be simply defined as a disturbance in the normal functioning of the body, among which few affects only to the particular organ system and some affect the entire body of an organism.
+The disease can be simply defined as a disturbance in the normal functioning of the body, among which few affect only the particular organ system and some affect the entire body of an organism.
 There are numerous diseases which vary in their signs, symptoms, and causes.
-Pathology is the branch of medicines which mainly deals with the study of disease, the nature of diseases, its cure, diagnosis, etc.
+Pathology is the branch of medicine which mainly deals with the study of disease, the nature of diseases, its cure, diagnosis, etc.

-Let us study certain communicable human diseases along with its causes and preventions.
+Let us study certain communicable human diseases along with their causes and preventions.

-A disease, which spreads from one person to another person, is termed as the communicable disease.
-It is also referred as infectious diseases or transmissible diseases.
+A disease, which spreads from one person to another person, is termed communicable disease.
+It is also referred to as infectious diseases or transmissible diseases.

-The agents causing communicable diseases include Virus, Bacteria, protozoa, and Fungi.
+The agents causing communicable diseases include viruses, bacteria, protozoa, and fungi.

-These microbes are small infectious agents which are present in food, air and in the water.
-They penetrate very easily into our body through the mouth, nose, cuts, injuries, scratches on the skin from the environment (from the soil, water, and air) and other infectious agents and causes severe infections which may also lead to the person’s death.
-The viral infections can be easily transmitted from person to person.
+Viruses are small infectious agents which are present in food, air and in water.
+They are smaller than bacteria and can be seen only under an electron microscope.
+They penetrate very easily into our body through the mouth, nose, cuts, injuries, scratches on the skin from the environment (from the soil, water, and air) and causes severe infections which may also lead to the person’s death.
+Viral infections can be easily transmitted from person to person.

 AIDS, Polio, Measles, Influenza are a few examples of infections caused by a virus.

-There are millions and billions of beneficial and harmful bacteria present all around us.
-Few among them are present both inside and outside our body always, by protecting our body from the disease-causing microbes.
-These bacteria are called as beneficial bacteria.
+There are millions and billions of bacteria present all around us.
+Few among them are present both inside and outside our body and protects our body from the disease-causing microbes.
+These bacteria are called beneficial bacteria.
 The other group of bacteria, cause harm by entering into our body.
+The harmful bacteria cause diseases in the body.
 These bacteria generally, engulf, reproduce kill the protective bacteria and cause harm to the host cells by releasing toxins.
-Tuberculosis, Whooping cough, Typhoid, Cholera, are few examples of infections caused by bacteria.
+Tuberculosis, Whooping cough, Typhoid, Cholera, are a few examples of infections caused by bacteria.

 They are single-celled, microscopic, eukaryotic organisms.
 Malaria and other immune system disorders are few examples of infections caused by the protozoan.

-There are other agents, who act as a carrier or vectors and they carry the disease-causing microorganisms and spread from one person to another person.
+There are other agents, which act as a carrier or vectors and they carry the disease-causing microorganisms and spread from one person to another person.
 These vectors include mosquitoes, rats, house flies, etc.

-Listed below are few precautions, which should be carried to avoid infection and other spreading diseases.
+Listed below are a few precautions, which should be carried out to avoid infection and the spreading of communicable diseases.

-- Keep our body clean and tidy by having the regular bath.
+- Keep the body clean and tidy by having a regular bath.